-2 These estimates exclude the Rutherford Avenue project in Boston, the Commonwealth Avenue (Route 30) bridge project in Newton and Weston, and the McGrath Boulevard project in Somerville.
+2 These estimates exclude the Rutherford Avenue reconstruction project in Boston and the McGrath Boulevard reconstruction project in Somerville..

 PERFORMANCE MONITORING, REPORTING, AND EVALUATION

 The three key phases in the MPO's PBPP process-planning, investing, and monitoring and evaluating-were discussed earlier in this chapter.
 Within this framework, the MPO's TIP relates primarily to the first two phases, focusing on the relationship between the goals and objectives and performance requirements in the MPO's planning framework and ways the MPO will invest its capital dollars in upcoming federal fiscal years.
 Other MPO activities relate more directly to the monitoring and evaluation phase of PBPP: